patyspro/examplequarkus/README.md

-# examplequarkus
+# CRUD IN QUARKUS
-Example in quarkus with jab and H2
+Example in quarkus with Java and H2